bimdata/quickstart-onpremise/README.md

   - `workers`: this is where all the workers that process datas will be deploy.

 Curently, `app` and `db` do not support multiples hosts.
 This project can't be use for a fully redundant infrastructure.
+This means you can't put multiple servers in the groups `app` or in the group `db`.

 Then, you need to modify the variables to match your needs.